James Jordan (cricketer)

-James Jordan (21 June 1793 – 10 September 1866) was an English cricketer who played first-class cricket from 1822 to 1824.
+James Jordan (21 June 1793 – 10 September 1866) was an English cricketer who played from 1822 to 1824.

+Early life

 Jordan was born at Chatham in Kent in 1793.
+He worked as a ropemaker in Chatham Dockyard and was a publican, keeping the Black Lion public house on the Chatham Lines for a period.

+Career

-He worked as a ropemaker in Chatham Dockyard and was a publican, keeping The Black Lion public house on the Chatham Lines for a period.
-He is known to have played for Gillingham Cricket Club from at least 1816, appearing in the same year for an East Kent and Sussex side against West Kent and Surrey.
-Although few scorecards survive from club matches in this period, he is thought to have been a prolific batsman during this period.
+Jordan played for Gillingham Cricket Club from at least 1816, appearing in the same year for East Kent and Sussex against West Kent and Surrey.
+Although few scorecards survive from club matches in this period, he is thought to have been a prolific batsman.

-Described as an aggressive batsman who was "quick on his feet" and willing to play shots, Jordan made his first-class debut for the Players in the 1822 Gentlemen v Players match at Lord's.
-He was the top-scoring batsman for his side, making 38 runs in the first innings and 33 in the second, before going on to play for a Kent XI against MCC at the same ground the following week, again top scoring, this time with a score of 86.
-He made two further first-class appearances in 1822, scoring 56 for Kent against MCC in the return match at Chislehurst before making 94 for an England XI at Lord's.
+Described as an aggressive batsman who was "quick on his feet" and willing to play shots, Jordan made his debut for the Players in the 1822 Gentlemen v Players match at Lord's.
+He was the top-scoring batsman for his team, making 38 runs in the first innings and 33 in the second, before going on to play for Kent against Marylebone Cricket Club (MCC) at the same ground the following week, again top scoring, this time with 86.
+He made two further appearances in 1822, scoring 56 for Kent against MCC in the return match at Chislehurst before making 94 for an England at Lord's.

-In 1823, Jordan scored a century for Gillingham against Leeds in a minor match before repeating the feat for Kent, making a score of 109 against MCC at Chislehurst.
-This is the first century known to have been scored for a Kent side in first-class cricket.
-He had already played for Kent against MCC and for the Players at Lord's during the season, but the match in which he scored his century is the last he played for a Kent representative side.
-The following season he played again for an England XI, again at Lord's and made his final first-class appearance for the Players.
+In 1823, Jordan scored a century for Gillingham against Leeds in a minor match before repeating the feat for Kent, scoring 109 against MCC at Chislehurst.
+This is the first century scored for Kent in important matches.
+He had already played for Kent against MCC and for the Players at Lord's during the season, but the match in which he scored his century was his last for a Kent team.
+The following season he played again for an England team, again at Lord's and made his final appearance for the Players.